jaxvanyang/comic-shanns-nerd/README.md

 You can download it and install it like any other font.

+If you use Arch Linux, you can install the font from AUR: [comic-shanns-nerd](https://aur.archlinux.org/pkgbase/comic-shanns-nerd).

 ## What does it look like?

 Like if someone made a dumbass version of Comic Sans that is monospaced.